-Visit the age-old Temples of Karnak and Luxor Temple on the Nile’s East Bank on this 4-hour private tour from Luxor.
+Visit the age-old Temples of Karnak and Luxor Temple on this full day private tour from Luxor.
 With your own Egyptologist guide, travel by minivan to Karnak, an awesome collection of temples and halls dating back over 3,000 years.
 Ogle the giant columns of the Hypostyle Hall, walk the Avenue of the Sphinxes, and see other highlights as you learn their history.
-Then, head for Luxor Temple to admire its columns, courts and statues; and discover how it was embellished by Tutankhamun and Alexander the Great.
-End your tour with visiting Luxor Museum, one of the most rewarding sights in Luxor,
+Then, head for Luxor Temple to admire its columns, courts and statues; and discover how it was embellished by Tutankamon and Alexander the Great.
+End your tour with visiting Luxor Museum.

 Walk along the Avenue of Sphinx at Karnak